sheldrake/PM/templates/template-jobpost-header-footer.md

 ## How to Apply

 Does this sound interesting?
 If yes, please send a short email to `careers [at] akasha [dot] world` telling us about yourself.
 Add your GitHub profile (or other public code contributions), portfolio, and/or your résumé.

-You must add the title of the position you’re applying for, your name, and your city to the email's subject.
+Please add the title of the position you’re applying for, your name, and your city to the email's subject.
 Here is an email subject example: `Fullstack developer, Bob Joe, Barcelona`

 We look forward to hearing from you!